Markus Jooste: Personal life

+Jooste was married to Ingrid, and they had a son and two daughters.
+He lived in Stellenbosch.

 Horse trainer and breeder

-Jooste entered the horse racing industry in the 1990s with 250 horses, and became the second biggest horse-racing investor in Africa, or perhaps the world.
-Jooste and his son in law, Stefan Potgieter, manage their horse racing interests through Mayfair Speculators, a wholly owned subsidiary of Mayfair Holdings that was founded in 1987.
-In 2004 Jooste became a partner in Klawervlei Stud, together with Johan du Plessis, Danie van der Merwe and John Koster, and they chose the four-leaf clover as their emblem.
+Jooste entered the horse racing industry in the 1990s with 250 horses, and became the second biggest horse-racing investor in Africa, and a leading investor worldwide.
+Jooste and his son in law, Stefan Potgieter, managed their horse racing interests through Mayfair Speculators, a wholly owned subsidiary of Mayfair Holdings that was founded in 1987.
+In 2004, Jooste became a partner in Klawervlei Stud, together with Johan du Plessis, Danie van der Merwe and John Koster, and they chose the four-leaf clover as their emblem.
 In the next decade other prominent investors joined the enterprise.

 Jooste's first horse, the stallion National Emblem, was bought for R100,000 in 1993 and became a champion.
 Mayfair Speculators owned South Africa's best racehorse, Legal Eagle, a six-time Grade 1 winner, and Edict Of Nantes, a dual Grade 1 winner.
 They were sold in December 2017 for R3.2 million and R9.9 million respectively.
-In 2016, The Conglomerate won the Durban July as an outsider.
+In 2016, The conglomerate won the Durban July as an outsider.

 Jooste, in various partnerships, was a regular buyer at racing sales.
 In 2014 he impressed with his buying power at Arqana's premium sale in Deauville.
-In 2015 he added 12 yearlings to his stables at Tattersalls Book One, for a total of £4.3 million.
+In 2015, he added 12 yearlings to his stables at Tattersalls, for a total of £4.3 million.
 In September 2017, Mayfair acquired 9 yearlings at the yearling sale in county Kildare, Ireland for €2.3 million in total.
 In partnership with MV Magnier, they bought a filly at Tattersalls for £1.68 million in October 2017.
-In 2017 he was named Equus SA's racehorse owner of the year for the 10th time in a row.
+Later that year he was named Equus SA's racehorse owner of the year for the 10th time in a row.

-As of December 2017 Mayfair Speculators owned 350 horses in training, 100 mares for breeding, a considerable property portfolio, a 49% share in Klawervlei horse-breeding farm at Bonnievale, and Steinhoff shares which were used as collateral.
+By December 2017, Mayfair Speculators owned 350 horses in training, 100 mares for breeding, a considerable property portfolio, a 49% share in Klawervlei horse-breeding farm at Bonnievale, and Steinhoff shares which were used as collateral.
 Mayfair Speculators was also a shareholder in Cape Thoroughbred Sales (CTS), of which Jooste was a director.